Cut-up technique: In literature

 A precedent of the technique occurred during a Dadaist rally in the 1920s in which Tristan Tzara offered to create a poem on the spot by pulling words at random from a hat.
 Collage, which was popularized roughly contemporaneously with the Surrealist movement, sometimes incorporated texts such as newspapers or brochures.
 Prior to this event, the technique had been published in an issue of 391 in the poem by Tzara, dada manifesto on feeble love and bitter love under the sub-title, TO MAKE A DADAIST POEM.

 In the 1950s, painter and writer Brion Gysin more fully developed the cut-up method after accidentally rediscovering it.
 He had placed layers of newspapers as a mat to protect a tabletop from being scratched while he cut papers with a razor blade.
 Upon cutting through the newspapers, Gysin noticed that the sliced layers offered interesting juxtapositions of text and image.
 He began deliberately cutting newspaper articles into sections, which he randomly rearranged.
 The book Minutes to Go resulted from his initial cut-up experiment: unedited and unchanged cut-ups which emerged as coherent and meaningful prose.
 South African poet Sinclair Beiles also used this technique and co-authored Minutes To Go.

 Argentine writer Julio Cortázar used cut ups in his 1963 novel Hopscotch.

 In 1969, poets Howard W. Bergerson and J. A. Lindon developed a cut-up technique known as vocabularyclept poetry, in which a poem is formed by taking all the words of an existing poem and rearranging them, often preserving the metre and stanza lengths.

 A drama scripted for five voices by performance poet Hedwig Gorski in 1977 originated the idea of creating poetry only for performance instead of for print publication.
 The "neo-verse drama" titled Booby, Mama! written for "guerilla theater" performances in public places used a combination of newspaper cut-ups that were edited and choreographed for a troupe of non-professional street actors.

-Kathy Acker, a literary and intermedia artist, sampled external sources and reconfigured them into the creation of shifting versions of her own constructed identity.
-In her late 1970s novel Blood and Guts in High School, Acker explored literary cut-up and appropriation as an integral part of her method.
+Kathy Acker used cut-ups in some of her works, including the novel Blood and Guts in High School.